ansys/pydpf-core/docs/source/concepts/waysofusing.rst

 The **list of available operators when using DPF is independent from the language or API which is used**, it only depends on how the DPF application has been initialized.

 Most of the DPF capabilities can be accessed using the operators.
-For more information about the existing operators, see **Operators** tab.
+For more information about the existing operators, see the **Operators** tab.

 Enhance DPF capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~